AbubakerSaeed/figma-scene/README.md

 ## Tech (development side)

 I'm using [GreenSock](https://greensock.com/) to animate the scene.
-I've shared the animation as separate on [CodePen](https://codepen.io/AbubakerSaeed/pens/public) in case if you just want to explore the animation code 🙂
+I've shared the _animated night scene_ as separate on [CodePen](https://codepen.io/AbubakerSaeed/full/JjRJBZO) in case if you just want to explore the animation code 🙂

 ## License